mrpandeyshubham/To-Do-List-App/README.md

 ## 🛠️ Built With
 - HTML5
-- CSS3 (TailwindCSS)
+- CSS3 (Vanilla CSS)
 - Vanilla JavaScript
 - GitHub Pages for hosting

 ## 📜 License
-This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.